-How long do I have to File a Small Claims case in Monterey County?
+How long do I have to File a Small Claims case in Santa Barbara County?

 Do not wait to file your small claims court lawsuit!
 After an incident occurs, you only have a set period of time to file your lawsuit.
 Think of this as a deadline (called the statute of limitations).
 Once the deadline is reached, you cannot file your California Small Claims Court lawsuit.

-How much can I sue for in Monterey County Small Claims?
+How much can I sue for in Santa Barbara County Small Claims?

 This is also known as the "small claims court limits."
-In Monterey County Small Claims you can sue for the following maximum amounts:
+In Santa Barbara County Small Claims you can sue for the following maximum amounts:

-What are the Monterey County Small Claims Court Filing Fees?
+What are the Santa Barbara County Small Claims Court Filing Fees?

-The amount you will pay to file a small claims lawsuit in Monterey County depends on how much you are suing for.
+The amount you will pay to file a small claims lawsuit in Santa Barbara County depends on how much you are suing for.
 You will pay between $30 to $75 to file the lawsuit.
-If cannot afford to pay court fees, you can ask the court to waive the fees.
+If you cannot afford to pay court fees, you can ask the court to waive the fees.